-- 1. Produced Project Monitoring Reports (EDCTC)October 2023 and March 2024 - Coordinated with SACOG on federal funding programs (EDCTC)......July 2023-June 2024 - 3.
-Negotiated agreement with SACOG to address corrective action imposed on Caltrans by FHWA in 2021 regarding the administration of federal transportation fundingFebruary 2023 - 4.
+- 1. Produced Project Monitoring Reports (EDCTC)October 2023 and March 2024 - 2.
+Coordinated with SACOG on federal funding programs (EDCTC).....July 2023-June 2024 - 4.
 Programmed funding to various projects which experienced cost increases ...July 2023-June 2024

-- 1. Participate in the SACOG funding round working group to develop six-county STBG and CMAQ call for projects application process, guidelines, and policiesongoing

-- 4. Develop and maintain project status monitoring reports for all projects for which EDCTC has programmed funding (EDCTC)ongoing
+- 1. Participate in the SACOG funding round working group to develop six-county STBG and CMAQ call for projects application process, guidelines, and policiesongoing - 2.
+Monitor project delivery schedules, costs, and invoicing for all projects for which EDCTC has programmed funding (EDCTC)ongoing - 4.
+Develop and maintain project status monitoring reports for all projects for which EDCTC has programmed funding (EDCTC)ongoing